Welcome Guest

 This white paper will instruct you on using the Convert 3.2 program to modify the structure of QCC database files, as well as converting them between version 2.4 and earlier and version 3.0 and later.

-The Administrative Tool Explained (login necessary)
+The Administrative Tool Explained (QC-CALC 3.x) (login necessary)

 Historically, QC-CALC Real-Time has been used within an individual inspection machine as a single copy of software.
 Each person controlled and adjusted QC-CALC’s operation individually.
 As networks became more prevalent, the inspection devices were connected to the network making data movement easier.
 This created the need to control the individual copies of QC-CALC running throughout the shop from a central location.